 However, as drivers of economic demand, households can play a major role in reducing carbon emissions.
-With 70% of global carbon emissions indirectly attributable to households (directly approximately 20%), people have a lot of power to make changes, right at home.
-While consumers may sometimes feel powerless, they can have a major impact right now by reducing emissions through electrification of personal mobility,heating, and cooking, but also through participating in decentralized (solar) electricity production and storage.
-Additional steps, like favoring low-carbon alternatives for food and consumables can have further impact.
+With 70% of global carbon emissions indirectly attributable to households, people have a lot of power to make changes, right at home.
+While consumers may sometimes feel powerless, they can have a major impact right now by reducing emissions through electrification of personal mobility, heating, and cooking, but also through participating in decentralized (solar) electricity production and storage.
+After all, 27% of Europe's total final energy consumption is directly consumed in households, 28% in transportation.

 Zerofy is a technology company with an energy app that helps households decarbonise and shift towards becoming fully electrified.
 Zerofy was founded in 2022 by Criss Uudam and Till Quack, entrepreneurs and product builders with complementary expertise across software development, renewable energy and financing.

 The company has been featured in Fast Company and TechEU, and in 2022 raised pre-seed funding from San Francisco-based Union Labs and a group of angel investors.